istvan-fodor/twitter-scala-scraper/README.md

 - `--accessToken <value>`: Twitter access token.
 If omitted, it uses the system variable TWITTER_ACCESS_TOKEN.
 - `--accessTokenSecret <value>`: Twitter access token secret.
 If omitted, it uses the system variable TWITTER_ACCESS_TOKEN_SECRET

-Tweets are saved to a file whose name is derived from the search terms.
-If you restart the application with the same keywords, it will
+If you restart the application with the file parameter, it will append tweets to the existing file.
+Tweets are saved in a JSON format and can be parsed using Twitter4J (http://twitter4j.org/en/index.html) or any other JSON parser.

 Example command line:
 `java -jar twitter-scraper-jar-with-dependencies.jar --file some_tweets.txt --searchTerms "big data" --consumerKey XYZ --consumerSecret XYZ --accessToken XYZ --accessTokenSecret XYZ`